jamesbaldwin05/data-science-teaching-cosine/README.md

    ```

 4. **Navigate curriculum in the sidebar**
-   - First choose a section (Beginner, Intermediate, Advanced), then pick a module.
+   - The sidebar features a collapsible tree: each section (Beginner, Intermediate, Advanced) expands to list its modules.
+   - Modules and sections show a ✅ when their quizzes are completed.
+   - Your current selection is remembered per session.
-   - Each module includes a lesson, runnable code example, interactive exercise, and a quiz.
+   - Each module includes a lesson, runnable code example, interactive exercise, and a multi-question quiz.
    - Your progress is saved locally in `.progress.json`.

 ---